Do People Connect With Brands Emotionally?

 Perhaps not!
 In his book, Decoded, Phil Barden challenges this popular view of how brands should engage with customers.
 He argues that the use of emotions as a concept is one of the biggest barriers to effective marketing.
 The concept is “vague” and encourages subjective and flawed decision making.

-Sure there is extensive evidence to indicate that our decisions are heavily influenced by our emotions.
-They are involved in all our decisions and behavioural economists suggests that emotions such as fear, affection, arousal and hatred can explain why people sometimes behave irrationally.
+Sure there is extensive evidence to indicate that our decisions come from our emotions.
+Behavioural economists suggest that emotions such as fear, affection, arousal and hatred can explain why people behave irrationally.

 However, reliance on irrational behaviour doesn’t sound like a sustainable business plan.
 Apple and Amazon have strong value propositions that don’t depend upon the emotional state of their customers.
-Our minds are prone to predictable biases and as a result we make sub-optimal decisions, but do people really connect with brands at an emotional level?
+Our minds are prone to predictable biases and as a result we make sub-optimal decisions.
+Do people really connect with brands at an emotional level?

 What is brand loyalty?